Cost to form an LLC in Washington - $180 by mail, $200 online

 If the name you want to use is not available, a message will show up as “Not Available”.

 A Registered Agent in Washington must be identified before forming an LLC.
 The Registered Agent can either be a resident of Washington (Non Commercial Registered Agent) or a Registered Agent Service (Commercial Registered Agent).
-The Registered Agent must have a physical address in the state (PO Boxes are not allowed) and act as a point of contact to receive legal documents, tax notices, summons, subpoenas, etc on behalf of the LLC.
+The agent must have a physical address in the state (PO Boxes are not allowed) and act as a point of contact to receive legal documents, tax notices, summons, subpoenas, etc on behalf of the LLC.

 The registered agent must also provide consent that they are the agent for this LLC.
 If you are going to be the Registered Agent, select the button stating “I am the Registered Agent” Your contact information will prefill the Registered Agent contact information.
 If another party is going to be the Registered Agent, select “I am not the Registered Agent” Be sure to have a signed consent form on file should the Secretary of State request it.